 I completed all my studies at the State University of Campinas (UNICAMP - Brazil).
-First, BSc in Applied Mathematics and Computing from 1993 to 1997.
-Then, MSc in Electrical Engineering, with emphasis in Automation/Optimisation, finished in 1999; followed by the PhD in Electrical Engineering, with the thesis defended in August 2003.
-One month later I arrived in Newcastle to work as a research assistant in the Newcastle Bioinformatics Initiative group, now Centre for Bioinformatics, Biomarker Discovery and Information-Based Medicine.
-In 2007, I became a Lecturer, and then a Senior Lecturer in 2012.
+First, I did a BSc in Applied Mathematics and Computing (1993-1997), then a MSc in Electrical Engineering, with emphasis in Optimisation (1997-1999), and finally a PhD in Electrical Engineering, again with emphasis in Optimisation (1999-2003).
+One month after defending the thesis, I arrived in Newcastle to work as a Research Assistant.
+In 2007, I became a Lecturer, and was promoted to Senior Lecturer in 2012.

 Institute of Mathematics, Statistics and Computer Science (IMECC, UNICAMP) - circa 2000.